Book Contests

 Grace in Writing Style: Victoria Adler’s When We Knew Nothing

-Fiction Winner: Khaak by Mahdi (due to it’s indigenous content, to be published jointly with IML and Global Voice Foundation)
+Khaak by Mahdi (due to it’s indigenous content, published jointly in 2024 with IML and Global Voice Foundation)